Towards Deepening Graph Neural Networks: A GNTK-based Optimization Perspective: Background and Preliminaries

 where the NTK at time $t$ is defined as,

-In a general case, the NTK varies with the training time, thus providing no substantial insight into the convergence property of neural networks.
-Interestingly, as shown by \cite{jacot2018neural}, the NTK converges to an explicit limiting kernel and does not change during training in the infinite width limit.
-This leads to a simple but profound result in the case of an MSE loss, $\mathcal{L} = \frac{1}{2} \norm{f_t(X)-Y}_F^2$, where $Y$ is the label regarding the input $X$,
+In a general case, the NTK varies with the training time, thus providing no substantial insights into the convergence property of neural networks.
+Interestingly, as shown by \cite{jacot2018neural}, the NTK converges to an explicit limiting kernel and does not change during training in the infinite-width limit.
+This leads to a simple but profound result in the case of mean squared error (MSE) loss, $\mathcal{L} = \frac{1}{2} \norm{f_t(X)-Y}_2^2$, where $Y$ is the label associated with the input $X$,

 where $\Theta_\infty$ is the limiting kernel.
-This is the solution of an ordinary differential equation.
+This is the solution to an ordinary differential equation.
 As the training time $t$ tends to infinity, the output function fits the label very well, i.e., $f_\infty(X) = Y$.
-As proved by \cite{hayou2019mean} (Lemma 1), the network is trainable only if $\Theta_\infty(X,X)$ is non-singular.
+As proved by Lemma 1 in \cite{hayou2019mean}, the network is trainable only if $\Theta_\infty(X,X)$ is non-singular.
 Quantitatively, the condition number $\kappa \equiv \lambda_{\rm max}/\lambda_{\rm min}$ can be a measure of trainability as confirmed by~\cite{xiao2019disentangling}.